 Should you start to lose power or performance, you may need to replace a fuel injector.
-This guide will give you the instructions on how to do so in your Toyota Tundra.
+This guide will give you instructions on how to do so in your Toyota Tundra.
+(And if you need parts, get those here.)

 Why Injectors Fail